Blockchain-Technology-Lab/consensus-decentralization/README.md

 ```

 In this file:
-- `coinbase_address_links` refers to pools with shared coinbase addresses:
+- `clusters` refers to pools with shared coinbase addresses:
+  - instead of `<year>`, use the keyword `all` for clusters across years
   - in projects other than Cardano, such links appear when an address appears in two blocks that are attributed to
 different pools
   - in Cardano, such links exist when two pools share the same metadata
+  - the `<source of information>` should be comma-separated keywords (e.g., "homepage", "shared block", etc) or a url with the clustering information; this information should be reprodusible (a link to a community or company with information that cannot be verified independently is not acceptable)
 - `<pool tag>` is the tag that a pool inserts in a block's coinbase parameter, in order to claim a block as being mined
 by the pool
   - in projects that do not rely on the coinbase parameter (e.g., Cardano, Tezos) the tag is just the name of the pool